Scientific Name

 Hardiness

-USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).
+USDA hardiness zones 9b to 11b: from 25°F (-3.9°C) to 50°F (10°C).

 How to Grow and Care

-Euphorbias are very easy to care for.
+Euphorbia is very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
-In fact, more die from too much care and watering than from neglect.
-Euphorbias need well-draining soil and lots of sunlight.
-They are not particular about soil pH but cannot tolerate wet soil.
+More die from overcare than from neglect.
+Euphorbias need well-draining soil and ample sunlight.
+They are not particular about soil pH, but cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
-Water whenever the soil is dry several inches below the surface.
-Water deeply, but don't let them sit in wet soil, which can cause root rot.
+Water whenever the top several inches of the soil are dry.
+Water deeply, but avoid letting them sit in wet soil, as this can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
-Feed with a half-strength fertilizer monthly if you are growing them in containers or your soil is poor.
+Feed with a half-strength fertilizer monthly if you are growing them in containers or if your soil is poor in nutrients.

 These succulents can be grown from seed, but they can be difficult to germinate (or even find).
 They are usually propagated by cuttings.
 This can be tricky because of the exuding sap.
-A rooting hormone is recommended for Euphorbias.
+A rooting hormone is recommended for Euphorbia.
 They tend to grow problem-free, but there are a few pests and diseases to be alert for.

 Learn more at How to Grow and Care for Euphorbia.